grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 If you have configured [abortOnFail thresholds](/using-k6/thresholds#aborting-a-test-when-a-threshold-is-crossed), k6 needs to evaluate the result constantly to verify that the threshold wasn't crossed.
 Consider removing this setting.

+#### URL grouping

+k6 v0.41.0 introduced a change to support metric time-series.
+A side-effect of this is that every unique URL will create a new time-series object, which may consume more RAM than expected.

+The solution to this is to use the [URL grouping](https://k6.io/docs/using-k6/http-requests/#url-grouping) feature.

 #### JavaScript optimizations

 Finally, if all of the above suggestions are insufficient, there might be some JavaScript optimizations you can do.
 This includes general improvements to minimize script complexity: avoid deeply nested `for` loops, don't keep references to large objects in memory if it can be avoided, keep external JS dependencies to a minimum, perform tree shaking of the k6 script if you have a build pipeline, etc.